Your Health and Wellbeing

 - Child and Adolescent Mental Health Service (CAMHS): Provides mental health programs to infants, children, and young people, including community, specialized, and hospital-based programs.
 For urgent mental health help or advice, call CAMHS Crisis Connect at 1800 048 636, available 24/7.

-- headspace: A national organization with centers across Western Australia, offering support for mental health, physical and sexual health, alcohol or drug use, and work and study issues for young people aged 12-25.
+- headspace: A national organisation with centers across Western Australia, offering support for mental health, physical and sexual health, alcohol or drug use, and work and study issues for young people aged 12-25.

 - Youth Focus: A for-purpose organization that provides a range of mental health services to young people in Western Australia, aiming to create brighter futures.